 A warm welcome from the Mediterranean Mission to Seafarers in Gibraltar.
-My name is Ron Curtis and I am the locum Port Chaplain.
-We have been welcoming seafarers to Gibraltar for almost 140 years, and it's a great joy to be continuing that service.
+Chris Rushton and Hugh Ellis are our locum Port Chaplains, taking turns to be on duty in Gibraltar for tours or two or three months.
+Port Chaplains have been welcoming seafarers to Gibraltar for almost 140 years, and it's a great joy to be continuing that service.

 We offer help and advice for all seafarers from across the world, and people of all faiths and none.
 This may be carried out at the Flying Angel, Seafarers Centre Gib Dock, onboard ship, in the cruise terminal, by telephone or in person by arrangement.